 They are all though extremely elegant, and comfortable, and offer plenty of luxury hotel niceties – Nespresso coffee machines, homemade biscuits, Vispring beds and expensive soft fabrics, etc., as well as L’Occitane skin care and bath lotions in their opulent, underfloor heated, bathrooms.
 Some bathrooms also come with a bath, and some rooms have electric fireplaces.

 Check out all the details – prices, reviews and more photos – on the booking page here.

 One of the highlights of this lovely hotel is their award-winning restaurant serving modern British cuisine under head chef Will Guthrie.

 Ingredients are fresh and local with some herbs and vegetables coming direct from the manor’s own kitchen garden.
 The historic dining room is a wonderful setting and the atmosphere is stylish, sophisticated, old-school formal.

-Note: The dress code for dinner and Sunday lunch is smart casual and men must wear jacket in the dining room.
+Note: The dress code for dinner and Sunday lunch is smart casual and men must wear a jacket in the dining room.

-As well as lunch, dinner and snacks you can enjoy classic, three tiered afternoon teas, with a glass or two of champagne added if you wish, and their breakfasts are generous and full of variety.
+As well as lunch, dinner and snacks you can enjoy classic, three-tiered afternoon teas, with a glass or two of champagne added if you wish, and their breakfasts are generous and full of variety.

 The Manor, though not particularly large, has some lovely common spaces to relax in, all of which are beautifully decorated with antique furniture and old oil paintings.

-The aforementioned 10 acre grounds are also lovely to wander around, and have tennis courts and a croquet lawn, and you can also go on some nice countryside walks in the surrounding area – the staff at Buckland will be happy to advise on this and all there is to see and do in the area.
+The aforementioned 10-acre grounds are also lovely to wander around, and have tennis courts and a croquet lawn, and you can also go on some nice countryside walks in the surrounding area – the staff at Buckland will be happy to advise on this and all there is to see and do in the area.

 Buckland Manor is tucked away in the sleepy, classic Cotswolds village that bears its name on the Gloucestershire/Worcestershire borders.